 White Pass & Yukon Route Railroad

-Today, the WP&YR operates as a scenic railway for visitors, capitalizing on the modern gold rush of tourism.
 Its locomotives and cars carry almost a half million passengers a year between Skagway, Alaska, and Carcross, Yukon Territory.
 This fleet is composed of a combination of 70 fully restored and replica parlor cars pulled by both steam and diesel-electric locomotives.
 Each of the cars is named after a lake or river in the Yukon — the oldest car, Lake Emerald, dates to 1883.

 The WP&YR’s operators are passionate about their railway, it’s equipment, and the role the railroad has played in the history and settlement of the Yukon.
 Tourists and rail fans alike will delight in the experience of riding in one of the railroad’s parlor cars as a panorama of glaciers, mountains, and waterfalls pass by outside.

-Five Facts on the WP&YR Railroad:
+Five Facts on the White Pass and Yukon Route:

-- The WP&YR has grades as steep as 3.9 percent, and climbs 3,000 feet in just 20 miles!
+- The WP&YR has grades as steep as 3.9 percent and climbs 3,000 feet in just 20 miles!

 - The railroad’s steel cantilever bridge was once the tallest of its kind in the world.